There is a considerable amount of difference in perspective regarding being an employee and being an entrepreneur or an employer.

-As an example office on Saturdays, means there is an upset in moods for employees for whatever reason.
-It happened to me as well when I was an employee but not because I did not wanted to work and hangout with friends but because I always had plans to do something for my own sites on weekends.
+As an example office on holidays means an upset in moods for employees.
+When I was an employee, I also became upset because I always had plans to do something for my own sites on weekends.

-As of today if I prefer writing for my blog on weekends because those are the days when I don’t responds to clients unless anything critical.
+As of today if I prefer writing for my blog on weekends because those are the days when I don’t respond to clients unless anything critical.

-So if you want to be moving from being an employee to becoming an entrepreneur, the viewpoint needs a change and if you cannot change your viewpoint, it would be almost impossible to make a move from being an employee to becoming an entrepreneur.
-So lets see what perspectives needs to change
+So if you want to be moving from being an employee to becoming a freelancer, blogger, or even an entrepreneur, the viewpoint change is a must.
+If you cannot change the viewpoint, it will be impossible to move from being an employee to an entrepreneur.

 Perspective #2.
 Love What You Do

-I was working for almost 100 hours per week when I was an employee for the first 4 years or so.
-When as I got back from my job, I used to work on my websites, write content, develop things I needed for my websites, read lot of other blogs and books and so on and so forth.
-Never felt like I was working for myself because I loved doing that.
-Still I work for almost 60 hours a week and still don’t feel like I am doing anything just because I love what I am doing.
+When as I got back from my job, I used to work on my websites, write content, develop things I needed for my websites, read a lot of other blogs and books, and so on and so forth.

 Perspective #5.
 Learning Curve